susaurabh-git/springboot-example/rest-integration/README.md

 # springboot-rest-integration

-This is sample Springboot implementation for integration test for REST controllers
+This is Springboot reference project for integration test for REST controllers with JPA and H2 Database.

 ## Pre-requisites
-- java 11+
+- java 21+
-- maven 3.6+
+- maven 3.9.6+

 ## Build
 Run following command to build and package